SMAC-Group/course_intro_statistics/slides/chapter4_04.md

 ## Grouping and summarising data

-You often want to compute operations on groups defined by variables.

-Consider the dataset `gapminder` in the package `gapminder`. `group_by()` takes an existing dataframe and converts it into a grouped dataframe where operations are performed "by group". `ungroup() ` removes grouping.
-Grouping does not change how the data looks but change how it acts with the other `dplyr` operations.
+Suppose you want to compute operations on groups defined by variables.
+Consider the dataset `gapminder` in the `gapminder` package.
+The `group_by()` function takes an existing dataframe and converts it into a grouped dataframe where operations are performed "by group". `ungroup() ` removes grouping.
+Grouping does not change how the data looks but changes how it acts with the other `dplyr` operations.

 ```r
 library(gapminder)